The Editorial Team

 Grainne is an Advanced Physiotherapy Practitioner in pelvic health working in private practice and research.
 She completed a Bachelor of Science in Physiotherapy from Ulster University in 2008, postgraduate certificate in continence practice in 2018 from the University of Bradford and a Masters of Science in Advancing Practice in Physiotherapy from Ulster University in 2022.
 She is currently a doctoral research student at Cardiff Metropolitan University.
 She has over 13 years experience in the NHS, working in the team lead position prior to leaving to focus on research.
 She is passionate about bridging the gap between academia and clinical practice.

 In 2020 Gráinne won the Sport NI Research award for her involvement in developing the research base for physical activity and running postpartum.
+She continues to build a series of publications relevant to perinatal physical activity, diastasis rectus abdominis and pelvic floor dysfunction and sport.

 Outside of work Gráinne is a mum of 4 young kids and enjoys the outdoors, learning and practicing gardening and playing tennis.

-Associate Editor
+Assistant Editor

 Biljana Kennaway